asbjornh/react-tiny-transition/README.md

 This component does not include any transition effects; you need to add your own.
 See example css below.

+### Browser support:
+TinyTransition needs `requestAnimationFrame` and `element.classList` in order to do its thing, so make sure to add polyfills if you need to support older browsers (like IE9 and below).

 ### Install:

 ```